Svetlana Chmakova

 Svetlana Chmakova (Светлана Шмакова) (b.
 October 7, 1979) is a Russian-Canadian comic book artist.
 She is best known for Dramacon, an original English-language (OEL) manga spanning three volumes and published in North America by Tokyopop.
 Her other original work includes Nightschool and Awkward for Yen Press.
 She has been nominated for an Eisner Award twice.
 Previously, she created The Adventures of CG for CosmoGIRL! magazine and the webcomic Chasing Rainbows for Girlamatic.

 Early life and education

 Chmakova was born in Russia where she was first exposed to comics after she found ElfQuest at a Moscow book stand.
 After she emigrated to Canada at the age of 16, she graduated from the Sheridan College Classical Animation program in 2002.
 She then began to publish her manga on the Internet.

+According to her website, she is married and has a toddler.
+Her husband manages her website.

 Career

 Dramacon is Chmakova's first full-length comic, telling the story of Christie Leroux, an aspiring teenage comics writer, and her experiences at her first anime convention.
 She attends the convention with her artist boyfriend Derek Hollman, but soon finds herself attracted to a mysterious, sun-glassed cosplayer named Matt Green.

 Other works by Chmakova include The Adventures of CG for CosmoGIRL! magazine and the Chasing Rainbows and Night Silver webcomics.
 Her art also appears in Mangaka America and Flight.

 On February 24, 2007 at New York Comic Con, Yen Press announced that they would be publishing Nightschool, a new original manga by Chmakova.